drduh/macOS-Security-and-Privacy-Guide/README.md

 Encrypt files locally before backing them up to external media or online services.

-If the threat model allows it, you should follow the [3-2-1 backup model](https://www.cisa.gov/sites/default/files/publications/data_backup_options.pdf) as outlined by CISA.
+If the threat model allows it, follow the [3-2-1 backup model](https://www.cisa.gov/sites/default/files/publications/data_backup_options.pdf) as outlined by CISA.
 Keep 3 copies: the original and two backups.
 Keep backups on 2 different media types, e.g. on a local drive and cloud storage.
 Store 1 copy offsite.

 [Time Machine](https://support.apple.com/104984) is the built-in tool for handling backups on macOS.
-Get an external drive or network drive to back up to and [encrypt](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241) backups.
+Get an external drive or network drive to create [encrypted](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241) backups.

 GnuPG can be used with a static password or public key (with the private key stored on [YubiKey](https://github.com/drduh/YubiKey-Guide)).

-Compress and encrypt a directory using with a password:
+Compress and encrypt a directory using a password:

 ```bash
 tar zcvf - ~/Downloads | gpg -c > ~/Desktop/backup-$(date +%F-%H%M).tar.gz.gpg